Shells of twisted flag varieties and the Rost invariant: Applications to motives of twisted flag varieties: type

 \begin{proof} As $J_3(G)$ is unchanged if we replace $k$ with an extension of degree coprime to $3$ \cite[Prop.~5.18(2)]{PSZ}, we may assume that $X_2$ has a $k$-point.
 By the classification of Tits indexes, $G$ is split or has semisimple anisotropic kernel of type $2\A_2$.

 In the second case $\ind A = 3$ and therefore $J_3(\PGL_1(A))=(1)$.
 Thus, by \cite[Prop.~3.9(2)]{PS10} $J_3(G) = (1,0)$. \end{proof}

 \begin{lem} The upper motives of $X_2$ and $X_4$ are isomorphic.
-If every zero-cycle on $X_2$ has degree divisible by $3$ and the Tits algebra of $G$ is not split, then the dimension of its upper motive equals $20$. \end{lem} \begin{proof} The fact that the upper motives are isomorphic immediately follows from the classification of Tits's indexes.
-By \cite[Theorem~5.7(3)]{PS10} the variety $X_2$ is not generically split, and the classification of Tits indexes tells us that there are exactly two shells on $X_2$, namely, $\SH_{\{2\}}$ (the first shell) and $\SH_{\{1\}}$.
+If every zero-cycle on $X_2$ has degree divisible by $3$ and the Tits algebra of $G$ is not split, then the dimension of its upper motive equals $20$. \end{lem} \begin{proof} By hypothesis on $X_2$, $G$ is anisotropic and the Tits 3-indexes of $G_K$ as $K$ varies over all extensions $K$ of $k$ are empty, all of $\Delta$, and $\{ 2, 4 \}$.
+The claim on upper motives follows.
+Moreover, as in Example \ref{tower}, there are (at most) two different big shells, the first shell $\SH_{\leqslant \{ 2 \}}$ and the last shell $\SH_{\leqslant\{1\}}$.